dwrightco1/replicated-kots/README.md

 ```
 kubectl kots install nodeapp/unstable
 ```

-Note: it prompts for a namespace to deploy the application into (which is why the linter flags hard-coded namespaces).
+Note: This command starts `kubectl proxy` (I think) to forward traffic from localhost:8800 to Admin Console running in the cluster.

+You need to use the browser to install the application (really!?) -- which gets a license from the user, runs [Pre-Flight Checks](img/nodeapp-preflight-checks.png), and then shows the [Installation Status](img/nodeapp-install-success.png) to the user.

-Now take a look at the Kubernetes objects associated with KOTS:
+**Here's a look at the Kubernetes objects installed as part of KOTS**:
 ```
 $ kubectl get deployments -n nodeapp-dev
 NAME               READY   UP-TO-DATE   AVAILABLE   AGE